annaesvensson/yellow-help/1-en/what-s-new.md

 Stay up to date with the latest changes.

 ! {.wikiblock}
-! ## Datenstrom Yellow - latest changes
+! ## Datenstrom Yellow - latest changes from 2026
 !
 ! - Added include extension, allows to include pages in Markdown ! - Updated API, changed getAvailable() to enumerate()